ghik/kubernetes-the-harder-way/docs/Installing_Kubernetes_Control_Plane.md

 The Kubernetes API server is now running, and we can try using it.
 Unfortunately, this would require referring to one of the control node IPs/addresses directly, rather than using a single, uniform IP and name for the entire API.
-We have set up all our kubeconfigs using `https://kubernetes:6443` as the API url.
-This name resolves to a virtual IP (192.168.1.21) that we have statically configured in the DNS server.
-It is now time to set it up.
+We have configured all our kubeconfigs to use `https://kubernetes:6443` as the API url.
+The name `kubernetes` is [configured in the DNS server](Preparing_Environment_for_a_VM_Cluster.md#dns-server-configuration) to resolve to a mysterious, unassigned address 192.168.1.21.
+This is a virtual IP, and it is now time to properly set it up.

 ### What is a virtual IP?

 A virtual IP address is an address within a local network that is not bound to a single machine but is rather recognized by multiple machines as their own.
-All the packets destined for the Virtual IP must go through a load balancer (the `gateway` VM, in our case) which distributes it across machines which actually handle the traffic.
+All the packets destined for the virtual IP must go through a load balancer (the `gateway` VM, in our case) which distributes them across machines that actually handle them.

 > [!NOTE]
 > Only the incoming packets go through the load balancer,